UCF Knights football: National championship claim

-Under head coach Scott Frost, the 2017 Knights completed a 13–0 perfect season.
-The Knights were not selected for the College Football Playoff, instead completing their season with a New Years Day win in the 2018 Peach Bowl over the No. 7 Auburn Tigers.
-On January 7, 2018, the day before the CFP championship game, UCF athletic director Danny White stated that UCF would claim the 2017 national championship, hang a national title banner, and hold a national championship parade and celebration, a move which was lampooned and derided nationally and remains an embarrassment.
+In 2017 UCF completed a 13–0 perfect season.
+The Knights were not selected for the College Football Playoff, instead completing their season with a New Year's Day win in the Peach Bowl over No. 7 Auburn.
+Afterwards, UCF athletic director Danny White stated that UCF would claim the 2017 national championship.
+Several other outlets followed suit, including the Orlando Sentinel, Orlando radio station WYGM, and Prince George Journal.
+Florida Governor Rick Scott signed a resolution officially recognizing the Knights as national champions on January 8.
+The Knights were honored for their unbeaten season at the 2018 Pro Bowl, Walt Disney World, and honored by Orlando Mayor Buddy Dyer.